huqzc/smdisplay/README.md

 # smdisplay
-some data for sm script
+some infomation for sm's data